Best Robotic Lawn Mower Reviews – Top 5 Sharpest List for Mar. 2017

 Those who still can’t see themselves spending more than $1000 on a lawnmower should take a long look at the WORX Landroid, which sneaks in just under the magic price point.

 This is a small and lightweight robot unit that can handle a lot more than you’d think at first glance, designed to cover lawns as large as 13,000 square feet.
 As with any quality robot mower, you have to do some preliminary work by setting up the wire boundaries that determine the limits for the unit and that can be a bit tricky.
 Putting the boundaries right at the lawn’s edge could force the robot to get stuck on a corner or fence, so you have to leave a little no-man’s-land which needs hand trimming.
 The WORX isn’t alone when it comes to this minor annoyance, though.
+The best alternative to hand trimming is to invest in a top of the range weed eater – a quick walk around the yard with one of these beauties will sort out those pesky edges.

 This robot lawn mower is powered by a single 28-volt lithion-ion battery so it requires recharging more frequently than the LawnBott; expect to get 45-60 minutes of run time per charge.
 However, the base station charges the battery much faster than the LawnBott (45 minutes vs. two hours) after the mower automatically returns and “plugs itself in,” so they will each effectively take about the same amount of time to cut the same amount of grass.
 A cool feature of the Landroid is its “AIA” (artificial intelligence algorithm) which directs the mower to cut different areas of the lawn at random to avoid pattern “cut-in,” detect the height of each section of grass to adjust mowing height accordingly, and even head back to base when it starts raining (although the WORX mower does a great job on wet grass).